 4 Tips on How to Create a Relapse Prevention Plan

-Oftentimes, relapse prevention plans are created during addiction treatment with the help of a therapist or addiction specialist.
+Oftentimes, relapse prevention plans are created during aftercare planning with the help of a therapist or addiction specialist.
 However, if you or a loved one are attempting to create your own, consider the following 4 tips on how to create an effective relapse prevention plan.

 #1: Play the Tape